anarchocactus/Marlin/README.md

 With stock settings I could not get a stable temperature on the nozzle.
 It was over- and undershooting by about 5 to 10&deg;C even after numerous attempts of PID tuning.
 This is also the case with the original firmware.
 I did experiments with some values of PID_FUNCTIONAL_RANGE but larger values than the default of 10 only gave me more over-/undershoot apparently due to integral windup as explained here: https://reprap.org/forum/read.php?4,369867

-After some more research and experiments I ended up with lowering PID_MAX (BAG_MAX) from 255 to 150 follwed by PID tuning.
+After some more research and experiments I ended up with lowering PID_MAX (BANG_MAX) from 255 to 150 follwed by PID tuning.
+This prevents the nozzle from heating up too fast.
 The overshoot has vanished only leaving a small amount of undershoot at the beginning at the cost of some increased heating time.
 This is still not what I experienced with my Ender 3 Pro which has a much uncomplicated PID behaviour.

 BTW: I have also measured the resistance of the heating cartridge to be sure to have a 24V version installed.
 Some folks reported the same problem because of using a 12V version in a 24V system.
 The resistance is around 15 Ohms.
 This is well within the bounds of a 24V/40W heating cartridge.